"Ah!" he yelped, turning around wide-eyed with startlement.

 He swallowed, turning back to the cabinet.

 She must have jumped inside to figure out where it went, where the other cabinet was.
 She was like that, more guts and imagination than good sense.
-It was why she had come with him to the Ministry, he was sure.
-He couldn't just leave her, he thought as he wrenched open the cabinet himself and stepped inside.
-He had to find her and make sure she was alright!
+It was why she had come with him to the Ministry, why she had come with him tonight, unlike any sensible person would have.
+He couldn't just leave her, he thought as he wrenched open the cabinet again and hopped inside.
+He had to find her and make sure she was alright - he wasn't going to lose anyone else.
+Not if he could help it, not while he still had breath left in him!

 The cabinet door closed with a soft thud, his wand-light illuminating the cramped space just enough for him to start feeling claustrophobic and remind him of his childhood.

 And then his stomach fell through the floor.
-Tumbling, he let out a shout of surprise which was soon joined in by a gasp and a cry of pain and surprise.
+Tumbling, he let out a shout of surprise which was soon joined in by a gasp and a cry of pain and surprise beneath him.

 "L-Luna?
 Is that you?
 Are you alright?" he struggled to get off her as he held his wand with one hand and after a moment of tangled limbs and awkward shuffling, he managed to sit down opposite Luna.